Abdulmalik Atta

-Abdul Maliki Okene CBE (1914–1969) was a Nigerian diplomat and politician who was Nigeria's first High Commissioner to the United Kingdom.
-Atta was a strong supporter of Tijaniya sufi order in Nigeria, he was a close friend of sheikh Ibrahim Niass and also his father in law, his daughter sayyada bilqis was married to sheikh Ibrahim Niass from 1954 until his death in 1975.
-Atta was married to several wives including Amina abdulsalam.
+Alhaji Abdulmalik Ibrahim Atta CBE (1914–1969) was a Nigerian diplomat and politician who was Nigeria's first High Commissioner to the United Kingdom.
+Atta was a strong supporter of Tijaniya sufi order in Nigeria, he was a close friend of Sheikh Ibrahim Niass, and his daughter Sayyada Bilqis was married to Sheikh Niass from 1954 until his death in 1975.
+Atta was married to several wives including Amina Abdulsalam.
 He had several children including Zainab, Mashood, Bilqis.

 Early life

 Maliki was born in 1914.
 His father was a traditional ruler of Igbirra people, Ibrahim Onoruoiza Atta of Igbirra kingdom in what is now Kogi State.
 His brother was Abdul Aziz Attah.

 Education

 Maliki began his education at Okene Elementary School in 1923, before proceeding to Bida Primary School in 1927 and later to Teachers Training College Katsina in 1929.
 In 1950, he went to England for a local government training program.